luisjure/csound-vim/README.md

 In normal mode, the **`F1`** key opens in the default web browser the manual page for the opcode under the cursor.

-The global variable `g:csound_manual` can be defined in `.vimrc`, pointing to a local directory with the html manual.
+The global variable `g:csound_manual` can be defined in `.vimrc`, pointing to a local directory with the html manual, like for example:

     let g:csound_manual = "~/csound/manual/html/"